 But as an entrepreneur, accepting criticism is one of the best things you can do for your business.
 Because the truth is, you won’t get your business right the first time you launch it.
 You’ll think you got it right.
 You’ll launch it and you’ll feel a burst of pride in your new baby.
 All your time, stress and hard work will have grown something that you are truly proud of, so its inconceivable that other people just might not like it as much as you.

-But then you hear the murmurs.
-You get the questions.
+Here you are, admiring your new creation with pride, But then it starts.
+First, you hear the murmurs.
+Next, you get the questions.

 Do you sell xyz?
 (Of course I don’t sell that.
-How could they even think that?)
+How could they even think I sell that?)

 Have you thought about doing this instead?
 (Why?
 What’s wrong with the way I’m already doing it?!)

 I couldn’t find xyz on your website (doh!
 It’s easy.
 You just click this button.
 And this button.
 And this button.
-And then click there.
+Next, click there.
 And…..oh, wait….)